Frequently asked questions

 Is BGM affiliated with a political party?

 No. Brussels Governance Monitor is an independent project hosted by Advice That SRL.
 It is not funded or supported by any political party, trade union, or interest group.
-The source code is published under the AGPL v3 licence to ensure full transparency.
+The source code is publicly available to ensure full transparency.
+All rights reserved.

 How can I contribute?